alphagov/rp-onboarding-tech-docs/source/pages/saml/samlWorks.rst

  * SAML response signed by the GOV.UK Verify Hub
  * assertion signed by the Matching Service Adapter and encrypted for the government service

- .. note:: The GOV.UK Verify Hub can be configured so that SAML responses are not signed, but this is not recommended.
+ .. note:: The GOV.UK Verify Hub signs SAML responses by default.
+If you do not want the Hub to sign responses, `contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_. for more information.

 9. The government service gets the user's record from the datastore.
 This allows the government service to interact with the user.